Spain's Colonial agrees to 1 billion euro refinancing plan

 The accords were on top of an already approved capital-raising plan of up to 1 billion euros which includes the injection of cash from new investors in exchange for a stake in the company.

-Villar Mir group, owned by the chairman of Spanish builder OHL, will be Colonial's leading shareholder following the capital hike with a stake of up to 30 percent.
+Villar Mir group, owned by the chairman of Spanish builder OHL (OHL.MC), will be Colonial's leading shareholder following the capital hike with a stake of up to 30 percent.

 The restructuring at the Barcelona-based company marks a tentative comeback for one of the early casualties of Spain's burst property bubble which has left dozens of property companies bankrupt.